-In addition, Brian has practical experience of working as a trustee in all three major legal jurisdictions of the UK and as a trustee and advisor in Ireland.
-Brian has held a UK Scheme Actuary Practising Certificate since inception of the role in 1997.
+In addition, Brian has practical experience of working as a Professional Trustee in all three major legal jurisdictions of the UK and as a Professional Trustee and advisor in Ireland.
+Brian has held a UK Scheme Actuary Practicing Certificate since inception of the role in 1997.